Skip to content

 Steps to Roll Back a Driver in Windows 10

-1. Head over to Device Manager on your PC.
+1. Head to Device Manager on your PC.
 The easiest and quickest way of doing so is via the Win+X shortcut key combination.
 Once you press the mentioned shortcut keys, a menu will appear, select Device Manager from it.

 windows 10 device manager

 2. Now navigate to the device whose drivers you wish to roll back.
-Click on the arrow next to that device to expand the list.
+Click the arrow next to that device to expand the list.

-3. Right-click on that device and select Properties.
+3. Right-click the device and select Properties.

 driver properties windows

-4. Next, under the Drivers tab, look out for the Roll Back Driver option on your Windows PC.
+4. Next, under the Drivers tab, look for the Roll Back Driver option on your Windows PC.
 On the other hand, refer to these steps to backup and restore drivers on Windows 10.

 roll back driver